MuntahaKhalid1/Audible-Catalog-Intelligence-Content-Quality-Analysis-Using-SQL-and-Tableau/README.md

 A duration quality signal could be incorporated into the recommendation engine as a soft weighting factor, steering first-time listeners in particular toward titles in this range before expanding their listening patterns.

-### Finding Two: The Hidden Gem Problem: High Quality Authors Are Invisible
+### Finding Two: Untapped Discoverability: High Quality Authors Waiting to Be Found

 The quadrant analysis of author performance reveals a striking pattern.
 Authors with perfect or near-perfect 5.0 star ratings across multiple titles have fewer than 30 total reviews combined.
 Meanwhile authors ranked further down by quality with a 4.8 average rating have accumulated thousands of reviews.

-This is not a quality problem.
-It is a discovery problem.
+This is an untapped opportunity waiting for the right recommendation strategy to unlock it.

 **What this means for recommendation design:**
 The catalog contains authors whose quality is exceptional but whose audience is negligible.
 These Hidden Gem authors represent a low-risk, high-reward opportunity.
 The content already exists.
 The quality signal is already strong.
 What is missing is the audience path.